anand2532/create_ap/README.md

-## NOT MAINTAINED

-This project is no longer maintained.

-## Forks and continuation of this project
+## project

-* [linux-wifi-hotspot] - Fork that is focused on providing GUI and improvements.
+* [linux-wifi-hotspot] - focused on providing GUI and improvements.
-* [linux-router] - Fork that is focused on providing new features and improvements which are not limited to WiFi.
+* [linux-router] - focused on providing new features and improvements which are not limited to WiFi.
 Some interesting features are: sharing Internet to a wired interface and sharing Internet via a transparent proxy using redsocks.